robog-two/robog-net-portfolio/src/blog/i-wrote-a-fan-controller.md

 to determine how PWMs map to different fan speeds, and how we can use this to control them accurately and configure them without user input.

-1. Find how stable the fan's RPMs are
+1. Find how stable the fan's RPMs are:
-   - Set the fan to the highest speed
+   - Set the fan to the highest speed.
-   - Wait 1 minute for the fans to achieve this speed
+   - Wait 1 minute for the fans to achieve this speed.
    - Measure the fan RPMs for 10 seconds.
-   - Calculate the range of RPM values based on the measured data
+   - Calculate the range of RPM values based on the measured data.
-2. Find every discrete fan speed.
+2. Find every discrete fan speed:
    - Set the fan PWM controller to 0 and wait for the RPM values to stay within the range we found.
    - Increase the value sent to the PWM controller by some amount.
-   - Wait for the RPM to stabilize within the normal range
+   - Wait for the RPM to stabilize within the normal range.
-   - Check if the difference between this speed and the previous speed is more than the normal range
+   - Check if the difference between this speed and the previous speed is more than the normal range:
      - If yes, this is a new speed!
 Remember this PWM value.
      - If no, the fans don't support a speed at this resolution.
    - Check every x values (configurable, but I found that 50 is generally fine)